-- 1 stick unsalted butter
+- 1 stick unsalted butter - divided

-- 1/4 cup Maker’s Mark® Bourbon
+- 1/4 cup bourbon

 - 1-1/2 cups halved pecans

-- 1 tablespoon maple syrup
+- 1-2 tablespoons pure maple syrup

-- Place diced sweet potatoes into a large pot and cover with cold water.
+- Place sweet potatoes into a large pot and cover with cold water.
 Add salt and bring to a boil.

 - Add butter (minus 2 tablespoons) and bourbon while the potatoes are still hot.
 As you stir the potatoes, they will naturally mash.
-Season the mixture with salt and pepper to taste.
-Transfer to a ceramic serving dish.
-Set aside.
+Add cream.
+Season with salt and pepper to taste.
+Mix to combine.

 - Spoon the pecan mixture over the sweet potatoes and serve.